One America News Network: Sources

+After the network's establishment, CEO Robert Herring started sending the news team must-run stories from far-right websites such as Breitbart News, InfoWars and The Gateway Pundit.

+A former OAN producer testified in a defamation lawsuit against the network by former Dominion Voting Systems executive Eric Coomer that he and his colleagues were directed to use The Gateway Pundit as a source.
+A January 2021 email from the news director encouraged producers to read stories from The Gateway Pundit, The Blaze and The Epoch Times for inspiration.

 Pro-Trump content

-OANN is pro-Trump.
+OAN is pro-Trump.
 The father of Charles Herring, Robert Herring Sr., founder and CEO of the network, has ordered producers to promote pro-Trump stories, anti-Clinton stories, and anti-abortion stories and to minimize stories about Russian interference in the 2016 presidential election.
 Herring prohibited the network from running stories about polls that did not show Trump in the lead during the 2016 election.
+Former producer Marissa Gonzales said in 2021, "If there was any story involving Trump, we had to only focus on either the positive information or basically create positive information.
+It was never, never the full truth."

 During the 2016 presidential campaign, the channel ran a special titled Betrayal at Benghazi: The Cost of Hillary Clinton's Dereliction and Greed.
 Herring, the owner of the channel, sent his producers a report that falsely claimed that Hillary Clinton had a brain tumor and asking them to check up on it.
 He also shared a report with producers claiming that Planned Parenthood had promoted abortion and ordered them to minimize coverage of Pope Francis's US visit owing to the Pope's calls for action on global warming.
 Herring also repeatedly ordered his producers not to cover stories pertaining to Russian interference in the 2016 presidential election.

 According to former and current employees at the channel as well as internal e-mails, by July 2017 the executives of the channel had directed the channel to "scuttle stories about police shootings, encourage antiabortion stories, minimize coverage of Russian aggression, and steer away from the new president's troubles."

 In October 2017, the channel claimed without evidence that a "report" had been published that showed "U.K. Crime Rises 13% Annually Amid Spread of Radical Islamic Terror".
-Trump later repeated this falsehood, suggesting that he learned of it from OANN.
+Trump later repeated this falsehood, suggesting that he learned of it from OAN.